SKyles98/MvcYugiohApp/README.md

 # Yugioh DataBase App
-   -This is a Yugioh Application that allows users to:
+   - This is a Yugioh Application that allows users to:
-     -Look through a Database of all cards and new cards that get released.
+     - Look through a Database of all cards and new cards that get released.
-     -Create,Read,Update,Delete decks to their hearts content.
+     - Create,Read,Update,Delete decks to their hearts content.
-     -View a updated banlist of all cards.
+     - View a updated banlist of all cards.
      - Simulate a duel enviroment using a calculator that keeps track of you and your opponents life points(comes with coin toss and dice rolls).
      - Updates coming soon!